rominator1983/completeModInstallationManual/README.md

 The MOD devices that you can buy (for example the MOD dwarf) do all of that in a small form factor and pretty box based on fast ARM processors and decent audio I/O equipment.

 However it is possible to use the same software on your PC.
 You can do this for every day use or just to test things before buying a MOD.
-It is however not possible to use the built in MOD store to buy additional plugins/effects provided by the MDO community and the MOD team.
+It is however (as far as I know) not possible to use the MOD store to buy additional plugins/effects provided by the MDO community and the MOD team.

 # Description of the used components

 * MOD-host

-    Runs lv2 plugins and connects them via a jack server (not neccessarily jackd) as desired
+    Runs lv2 plugins and connects them via a jack server (not neccessarily jackd).

 * MOD-UI

     Controls MOD-host with a python webserver.
 Handles your presets.

 * MOD-plugin-builder

-    A suite to build a huge list of LV2 plugins for MOD
+    A suite to build a huge list of LV2 plugins for MOD.

 * pipewire

-    The new audio sub system that ships with newer Ubuntu releases It implements a jack server (that is, it is not jackd nor does it use or need jackd).
+    The new audio sub system that ships with newer Ubuntu releases since lunar lobster (23.04).
-    MOD-host makes some assumptions on how jack things are named that are not true for the pipewire implementation of jack.
-This will be addressed later on.
+    With pipewire-jack there is an implementation of a jack server (that is, it is not jackd nor does it use or need jackd).

 # Base setup of operating system
 1. Install Ubuntu